 It wasn’t easy and it may not be for a long time, but like carbon under pressure, the vendor finance industry is growing stronger and more prepared for future challenges.

-Adjusting and Forging Ahead
+Adjusting and forging ahead

 The impact of COVID-19 on vendor finance companies is mostly characterized by the responses to deals already on the books, and the new kinds of deals necessary to address unexpected needs caused by the pandemic emergency.
-Here are three examples:
+Here are two examples:

 - Similarly, some hospitals experienced surges in COVID-19-related needs but saw elective surgeries and other routine healthcare completely stop.
 This left them with new niche peripheral needs like ventilators, testing and lab equipment, and technology devices to respond to the local emergency while adjusting to huge revenue losses from the pause in non-emergency healthcare.